Exotic Nepal Tour

-Exotic Nepal Tour is short and sweet tour to experience and see Nepal’s popular attractions which explore some major religious, historical and cultural sites of Nepal.
-Exotic Nepal tour of Kathmandu, Nagarkot and Dhulikhel offers you great opportunity to visit the historical places like Durbar square, Museum, Temples, Living Goddess Temple and Artistic courtyards.
-This Nepal exotic trip will also explore Holy Pashupatinath Temple, impressive Boudhanath Stupa and famous monkey temple Swayumbanath together ancient historical town Bhaktapur.
+Exotic Nepal Tour is a short and sweet tour to experience and see Nepal’s popular attractions which explore some major religious, historical and cultural sites of Nepal.
+Exotic Nepal tour of Kathmandu, Nagarkot, and Dhulikhel provides you great opportunity to visit the historical places like Durbar Square, Museum, Temples, Living Goddess Temple, and Artistic courtyards.
+This trip will also take you to the Holy Pashupatinath Temple, impressive Boudhanath Stupa and famous monkey temple Swayumbanath together with ancient historical town Bhaktapur.

-The Exotic Nepal Tour encounters typical local culture of the Kathmandu Valley too.
-In Kathmandu you will get chance to visit the historical Durbar square, Museum, Temples, Living Goddess Temple and artistic courtyards.
-Our Exotic Nepal tour began with full day sightseeing tour around Kathmandu valley.
-Also you can visit sacred Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
-The biggest Buddhist Stupa at Boudhnath and the fine arts and historical architecture of Kathmandu are also the major attraction during this tour.
+The Exotic Nepal Tour encounters the typical local culture of the Kathmandu Valley too.
+In Kathmandu, you will get a chance to visit the Historical Museum, Temples, Living Goddess, and artistic courtyards.
+Our Exotic Nepal tour begins with full day sightseeing tour around Kathmandu valley.
+The biggest Buddhist Stupa at Boudhanath and the fine arts and historical architecture of Kathmandu are the major attraction during this tour.
 The ancient Durbar Square reflecting Nepalese cultures are highlighted on our Nepal exotic tour.
 Similarly, Nagarkot is our next destination, known as a popular hill station of Nepal.
-You will get chance to view the first rays of the sun firing the peaks glowing with a multitude of pink, gold and red hues as it slowly lights up the Himalayas becomes extremely beautiful gracing exotic Tour of Nepal.
-The sunrise outlook from Nagarkot hill present you the ever-refreshing remembrance of the magnificent panoramic view of the Himalayan range from Dhaulagiri in the west and Mt.
+You will get a chance to view the first rays of the sun firing the peaks glowing with a multitude of pink, gold, and red hues as it slowly lights up the Himalayas becomes extremely beautiful gracing.
+The sunrise outlook from Nagarkot Hill presents you the ever-refreshing remembrance of the magnificent panoramic view of the Himalayan range of Dhaulagiri in the west and Mt.
 Everest in the east.
-From Nagarkot the journey towards Dhulikhel continue through a cool dense forest and local villages exploring the Nepalese village life.
+From Nagarkot, the journey towards Dhulikhel continues through a cool dense forest and local villages exploring the Nepalese village life.